 Tip #1 – Consider your Platform Carefully

 If you are a small carpet cleaning business, you probably don’t have a limitless advertising budget.
-You will have to choose one or two platforms to advertise on in this case.
-Ideally, you’ll want to get to a point where you can advertise on all the platforms since they all have merit.
-For now, though, you will have to choose the platform you advertise on carefully.
+In this case, you must choose one or two platforms to advertise.
+Ideally, you’ll want to reach a point where you can advertise on all the platforms since they all have merit.
+For now, you must choose the platform you advertise on carefully.
 Take a look at the following breakdown of popular PPC ad platforms:

 - Facebook: If you are going after the millennial money, Facebook is still a viable advertising option.
-Males between the ages of 25 and 34 make up the largest demographic group of Facebook users.
+Males between the ages of 25 and 34 comprise the largest demographic group of Facebook users.
 You can target first-time homeowners who are likely to be interested in carpet cleaning services.

-- Instagram: Instagram is also a great platform to advertise on if you are targeting new homeowners.
+- Instagram: Instagram is also a great platform to advertise if you target new homeowners.
 While the Instagram and Facebook marketing networks are closely related, Instagram PPC ads get a significantly higher engagement level with their audience.

 Tip #2 – Evolve your Keyword List

-You probably already know how it works: you bid on keywords that will attract people who are already interested in carpet cleaning services like “carpet cleaner near me.”
+You probably already know how it works: you bid on keywords that will attract people who are already interested in carpet cleaning services, like “carpet cleaner near me.”
 You might already target some of the keywords on your carpet cleaning website using SEO.
-It would be best if you didn’t rest on your laurels, though.
+It would be best if you didn’t rest on your laurels.